Communication and New Media Studies

 Ph.D., M.A., and B.A.
 Communication, The Ohio State University

-Dr. Jackson is an associate professor of the Department of Communication and New Media Studies.
+Dr. Wheeler is an associate professor of the Department of Communication and New Media Studies.
 She teaches a variety of courses, including communication theory, rhetorical theory, speech, and health communication.
-Professor Jackson earned her Ph.D., M.A., and B.A. degrees in communication from The Ohio State University.
+Professor Wheeler earned her Ph.D., M.A., and B.A. degrees in communication from The Ohio State University.

-Dr. Jackson was a recipient of NCA’s 2001 Golden Anniversary Monograph Award, NCA’s Health Communication Division 2004 Distinguished Article Award, and the CSCA Health Communication Interest Group’s 2010 Top Paper Award.
+Dr. Wheeler was a recipient of NCA’s 2001 Golden Anniversary Monograph Award, NCA’s Health Communication Division 2004 Distinguished Article Award, and the CSCA Health Communication Interest Group’s 2010 Top Paper Award.